asizikov/asizikov.github.io/content/blog/2015-06-27-resharper-custom-live-templates.md

 Hi!

-As a .NET developer I'm enjoying to use an intelligent plug-in for Visual Studio which is called [ReSharper](https://www.jetbrains.com/resharper/).
+As a .NET developer I'm enjoying using an intelligent plug-in for Visual Studio which is called [ReSharper](https://www.jetbrains.com/resharper/).
-It saves me time, provides me a static analysis and generates code for me.
+It saves me time, provides me with static analysis and generates code for me.

-In fact code completion and code generation is a very crucial part of this product.
-By default ReSharper goes with more than 20 [Live Templates](https://www.jetbrains.com/resharper/features/code_templates.html).
+In fact, code completion and code generation are a very crucial part of this product.
+By default ReSharper comes with more than 20 [Live Templates](https://www.jetbrains.com/resharper/features/code_templates.html).
 The good fact is that it's easy to customize, and you can introduce your own templates.

 ## Creating the Live Template

-Go to RESHARPER -> Templates Explorer
+Go to RESHARPER -> Templates Explorer.

 ![Template Explorer](/images/resharper-custom-live-templates/templates-explorer.PNG)